 Watch a panel discussion that I hosted with three association professionals who reflect on the past few months and share their lessons learned and achievements from the process of adapting and evolving their organization to respond to COVID-19.
 Our panelists include:

 - Angel Baltimore, VP of Digital Strategy and Ecommerce at the American Pharmacists Association

 - Jerome Bruce, Director of Meetings and Exhibits at the Association of Government Accountants

 - Molly Hamill, Manager of Exhibit Sales at the International Association of Amusement Parks and Attractions

-During the webinar, we will review trends and insights on how associations have adjusted their plans this year, and the panel of experts will share how they have adapted, what they would do differently and their plans for the coming year.
+During the webinar, we review trends and insights on how associations have adjusted their plans this year, and the panel of experts share how they have adapted, what they would do differently and their plans for the coming year.